ambossIconambossIcon

 Summarytoggle arrow icon

-Nausea and vomiting are common conditions of pregnancy and are typically treated with hydration and nonpharmacological management.
-If nausea is refractory to nonpharmacological management, antiemetics should be initiated in a step-wise manner.
-Hyperemesis gravidarum is a severe form of nausea and vomiting of pregnancy characterized by ketonuria and weight loss and typically requires inpatient admission, IV fluid hydration, and antiemetic therapy.
+Maternal complications during pregnancy include metabolic conditions, hemorrhage, infectious diseases, and dermatologic conditions.
+Hyperemesis gravidarum is a severe form of nausea and vomiting in pregnancy characterized by ketonuria and weight loss and typically requires inpatient admission, IV fluid hydration, and antiemetic therapy.
 Pregnancy-associated liver diseases most frequently occur in the second and third trimesters and are associated with significant maternal and fetal mortality and morbidity if not managed promptly.
 Cervical insufficiency refers to the inability of the cervix to retain a pregnancy in the second trimester in the absence of labor, contractions, or other pathologies; cervical cerclage may be required.
-Other maternal complications of pregnancy include peripheral edema, gestational thrombocytopenia, hypertensive pregnancy disorders, and gestational diabetes.
+Pregnancy dermatoses are pruritic conditions that occur during pregnancy or in the immediate postpartum period and include gestational pemphigoid and polymorphic eruption of pregnancy.
+Other maternal complications of pregnancy include hypertensive pregnancy disorders and gestational diabetes.

 Icon of a lock